TV Tropes Needs Your Help

 - There's also a bootleg translation of Pokemon Emerald with similar lines, also done in a Pokemon Marathon by Extralives, along with various other bootleg translations.

 - Pokémon Quartz was written by a teenage Spanish otaku in Gratuitous English, which he didn't speak fluently, with parts in Gratuitous Japanese, which he didn't speak at all.
-To top it off, the bulk of his jokes are either mocking cliches, things that are taken for granted in Spain but unknown to English-speaking audiences, or just plain offensive.
+To top it off, the bulk of his jokes are either mocking cliches, or things that are taken for granted in Spain but unknown to English-speaking audiences.

 - A Taiwanese unlicensed developer known as Vast Fame made some surprisingly good, if obscure, bootleg games for Game Boy.
 Unfortunately, though their programming may have been good, their English proficiency left much to be desired, as is evident in the following: